-Elden Sodowsky has been assisting clients with IRS problems and business setup and advising for over 35 years.
+Elden Sodowsky has been assisting clients with IRS problems.
 He has the necessary expertise and experience to resolve your issues.
-If you have questions regarding a business matter or tax issue, Fairfax, Virginia business lawyer Elden Sodowsky has the answers you are looking for.
+If you have questions regarding a tax issue, Fairfax, Virginia Tax lawyer Elden Sodowsky has the answers you are looking for.

 IRS Problem Resolution

 Maybe.
 If the limited liability company is properly set-up and operated properly so that business assets are not commingled with personal assets, the members of the llc are usually not personally liable for the debts of the llc.
 However, if the llc does not make the required payroll tax deposits, the IRS can come after all the responsible persons for the trust fund portion of the payroll tax deposits.